Andrettin/Wyrmsun/readme.txt

 * Units
 - Added Germanic and Teuton level 3 swordsmen.
 - Added portrait for the Frankish level 3 swordsman for those who have the Frankish Faction Flair DLC.
-- Added Teuton "Landesherr", and upgrade to the Ritter (icon by Jinn).
+- Added an upgrade to the Teuton cavalry (icon by Jinn).
 - Added portrait for the Frankish level 3 knight for those who have the Frankish Faction Flair DLC.
+- Changed Teuton unit type names to be based on Old High German words (rather than modern German ones), to better reflect the time period the civilization represents.
+Units without a suitable Old High German name were changed to English.
+The exception to this is the Kogge, which is based on a late medieval ship.

 -----------------------------------------------------------------------
 - 2.5.3